 - Sweet and hot peppers

 - Cayenne pepper

 Although I’m mentioning it last, it’s probably the most important tip in beating any lingering or repetitive injury.
 These type of injuries can be mentally draining because of the length of time they effect you.
 We get used to our bodies healing in a certain time frame.
-I was freaking out after about three months of dealing with my right shoulder tendonitis.
+I was freaking out after six months of dealing with my right shoulder tendonitis.
 I started doubting my technique as well as my body’s ability to heal.
-I decided to take a few weeks off from the gym but that just made the condition worse.
-When I returned to the gym I did low impact circuit training and that helped.
-That gave me confidence to start working on my stick technique and to further my holistic studies.
-I had to accept the condition, work through the discomfort, and not give in to the mental negativity that arises.
+It wasn’t until I accepted the condition and made a long term commitment to heal that I started making progress.